 Licensees shall pay an additional 5% of the Fee if the full amount of the Fee has not been received by the payment due date.
 Licensor may immediately revoke and terminate this License and the rights and privileges of Licensees hereunder if the Fee is not received on the payment due date.

 No commercial hunting or fishing activities or operations by Licensees or their agents, servants, employees, members or guests shall be permitted on or from the Premises.
 In addition, hunting deer with dogs and trapping is strictly prohibited.
-Hunting deer over bait in Georgia only and wild hog hunting in Georgia or Alabama are permitted under this License provided members under this License comply with all state and federal regulations and laws pertaining to deer baiting and hog hunting.
+Hunting deer over bait in Georgia or Alabama and wild hog hunting in Georgia or Alabama are permitted under this License provided members under this License comply with all state and federal regulations and laws pertaining to deer baiting and hog hunting.

 Licensees shall not sell, directly or indirectly, any hunting or fishing permit, or any other right or privilege hereunder or in the Premises, or assign any or all of the rights and privileges of Licensees granted hereunder without the prior consent of Licensor, which consent may be withheld by Licensor in its sole discretion.
 Licensor shall have the right, in its sole discretion, to sell, transfer or convey the Premises and the rights and privileges of Licensor under this License.
 Subject to the foregoing limitations, this License shall bind and inure to the benefit of Licensees and Licensor, and their respective heirs, successors and assigns.